lekoaf/JsForm/README.md

 ## API

 ### Start
  The JsForm constructor accepts an action and a method parameter.
+They are however optional.
 ```Javascript
 var form = new JsForm('login.php', 'POST')
 ```